uhasker/getting-things-done-in-next-js/src/chapter10/04-project-page.md

 }
 ```

+This duplicates the `TaskForm` a bit - a good exercise would be to try and use a single component for the project and for the task form.

-Then we will create `app/page.tsx` which will contain the projects:
+Then we will create a new `app/page.tsx` which will contain the projects:

 ```ts
 import { db } from '@/db';